santiago1234/mxb-genomes/analysis-doc/210513-VepSynonimousVsNonSynonimous/README.md

 #  Analyzing the distribution of variants: Synonymous vs Non-Synonymous

 ## Overview

-I will look at the SFS distribution for the variants in the following categories:
+I will look at the SFS distribution for different variant categories (See the [Snakefile](./Snakefile) for the categories).
-- Synonymous variant
-- Non-synonymous variant:
-    - In-frame insertion
-    - In-frame deletion
-    - Missense variantlll

-For each of these, I will look at the SFS distribution, for each populations.
+For each of these variant categories, we will compute the SFS in each populations.
 This is similar to the [previous sfs analysis](../210404-AncestralAlleleSFS).

 # Results